Compare Car Insurance Quotes in Real-Time and Save.

 Quick Answers

-• Applying for a Cherry payment plan initiates a soft credit check, which does not affect your credit score.
+• Applying for a Cherry payment plan involves a soft credit inquiry, which will not impact your credit score.

-• Your payment history with Cherry may be reported to credit bureaus, meaning on-time payments can help build your credit while late payments will damage it.
+• Your payment history with Cherry is not reported to the major credit bureaus, so it will not directly build your credit profile.

 More: